Factbox - FIFA presidential candidate Jerome Champagne

-A factbox on Jerome Champagne, a 55-year-old Frenchman who held senior positions at world soccer's governing body FIFA before leaving the organisation in 2010 and announced on Monday he will stand in next year's FIFA presidential elections.
+LONDON A factbox on Jerome Champagne, a 55-year-old Frenchman who held senior positions at world soccer's governing body FIFA before leaving the organisation in 2010 and is set to stand in next year's FIFA presidential elections.

 Born: June 15 1958 in Paris